Argentina delegation travels to Washington for IMF talks

 The delegation includes Deputy Economy Minister Gabriel Rubinstein, and top adviser Leonardo Madcur, they said.

-Argentina is seeking to alter the goals it had agreed with the IMF and receive more advances this year, as the South American country battles a severe financial crisis that could worsen further due to a lack of international reserves.
+Argentina is seeking to alter the economic goals it had agreed with the IMF and bring forward some of the IMF disbursements scheduled for this year, as the South American country battles a severe financial crisis that could worsen further due to a lack of international reserves.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.